ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/rk-development-manual/Product_Design_Process/RK_Series_Development_Boards-Self-Selected_Screen_Adaptation.md

 Configure the output channel mode under the Video Output Controller (DSS connector-level node — refer to display subsystem diagrams for questions).

-Default is single channel; add `dual-channel;` to switch to dual channel.
+Default is single channel; add `dual-channel`; to switch to dual channel.

 ### MIPI Interface